First high pass to Haute Asco

 • Today we head towards the highest mountain in Corsica Monte Cinto, which sits at 2706m (8878ft).
 The first known ascent of Monte Cinto was on 6 June 1882, by a party led by Édouard Rochat who reached the summit via the mountain's southern slopes.
 On 26 May 1883 a party led by the English mountaineer, Francis Fox Tuckett, including François Devouassoud, a Chamonix born mountain guide, and the landscape painter Compton, also ascended the mountain by the pass that now bears Tuckett's name.
 Tucker was one the main figures of the so-called Golden Age of Alpinism making ascents of 269 European peaks, and crossing 687 passes!

 Eventually, after passing Monte Cinto and the remote Lac de Cinto, we continue up to a high pass, the Bocca Crucetta at 2450m (8036ft).
-From here we have a long descent to the Tighjettu refuge and down to the Bergeries de Vallon where we will camp.
-You do not need to carry camping gear, but do need a sleeping bag, otherwise we organise it all for you.
+Time for lunch and photos, before we make our way down to the Tighjettu refuge and the Bergeries de Vallon where we will camp.
+You do not need to carry camping gear, but do need a lightweight summer sleeping bag.
 The Bergeries de Vallon is an old shepherd's hut situated in a really lovely setting, with rock pools nearby for bathing.

-We will ask anyone who struggled with the terrain yesterday to sit out this day, and as it is not possible to drive to Vallone, you will have to miss two days of hiking and take transport to Castel de Verghio where you will rejoin the group.
+We will ask anyone who struggled with the terrain yesterday to sit out this day, and as it is not possible to drive to Vallone, you will miss two days of hiking and take transport to Castel de Verghio to rejoin the group.

 Ascent: 1600m (5248ft) Descent: 1600m (5248ft) Distance: 13km (8 miles) Duration: 8h00-9h00